 If yes, what is the process?

-The second stage of the endorsement process is administrative: the issuance of the regulation on endorsement of the IFRS Standard by the MoF in cooperation with the Central Bank of Russia as well as with the Russian Ministry of Justice.
+The second stage of the endorsement process is administrative: the issuance of the regulation on endorsement of the IFRS Standard by the MoF in cooperation with the CBR as well as with the Russian Ministry of Justice.

 If no, how do new or amended IFRS Standards become a requirement in the jurisdiction?